Mary Osborn: Support of women scientists

 She noted in 2012 that there was still a leaky pipeline for women scientists in Germany.
 She has given a great deal of thought to how women are taught to act as they grow up and how that may impact their career decisions.
-In an interview in 2004, Osborn said, "In deciding whether to accept new challenges a remark by Diane Britten some years ago in The Times has proved very helpful: “When asked to do something women tend to say `Why me?'
+In an interview in 2004, Osborn said, "In deciding whether to accept new challenges a remark by Diane Britten some years ago in The Times has proved very helpful: "When asked to do something women tend to say `Why me?'
 Men say `Why not me?'
 I have learned to say `Why not me?
-Summing up her advice to those in charge of sciences in universities and industry, she said in 2012, "Above all one has to get the argument across that it is wasteful, expensive and unfair to educate and train large numbers of female scientists and then not use their talents in the job market or provide equal access to the top jobs."
+Summing up her advice to those in charge of sciences in universities and industry, she said in 2012, "Above all one has to get the argument across that it is wasteful, expensive and unfair to educate and train large numbers of woman scientists and then not use their talents in the job market or provide equal access to the top jobs."